ljelen/te0890-utils/hyperram_test/README.txt

 It will probably not work at other clock frequencies, or on other boards than the TE0890.
 The test design runs at 100 MHz from the on-board oscillator.

-WARNING: This design currently shows failures on my TE0890 board.
-It may run without errors for several hours, but produces bursts of errors typically about once every 10 hours.
-I'm desperately trying to find the cause of these failures.

   Test method